Cartoon Dog Names – 300+ Famous Cartoon DogsPublished: Last updated: by Jessi Larson

-In this post, we take a look back at the most popular cartoon dog names throughout history, from Goofy and Pluto created in the 1930s up to Brian Griffin from Family Guy.
-Enjoy this trip down memory lane.
+In this post, we’ll take a look back at the most popular cartoon dog names throughout history, from Goofy and Pluto created in the 1930s up to newfound favorites like Bluey and Bolt.

-Hanna-Barbera cartoon character Augie Doggy appeared in The Quick Draw McGraw Show and later appeared in his own segment of that show.
-He is highly spirited and ambitious, and often tries to please father, Daddy Doggy.
+Hanna-Barbera cartoon character Augie Doggy appeared in The Quick Draw McGraw Show and later got his own segment.

 Deputy Dawg is a Terrytoons cartoon character featured on the animated television series of the same name.
 He is a sheriff in the South and always seems to be in some sort of situation with the locals or trying to please the Sheriff.

 Unlike Goofy, this Disney dog actually acts like a dog.
-He is Mickey’s pup and has been with the original Disney characters since the beginning.
+Pluto is Mickey’s pup and has been with the original Disney characters since the beginning.

 As a main character in Garfield, Odie is kind and energetic although not the brightest bulb.
 He is Garfield’s friend/frequent foe.
 This is one of our favorite cartoon dog names!